Edit

 Explore in the Power BI service is a new experience that you can use to explore your data in a focused way.
 It's designed to be easy to use, so you can quickly get the answers you need without having to be a Power BI expert.
 You can use Explore on an existing visual to dig into the underlying data, or you can start with a blank canvas and pull in the data you want to explore.

-Screenshot of the Explore experience in Power BI showing a matrix and a visual.
+Screenshot showing exploring a matrix and a visual.

 A few scenarios when you could benefit from Explore include: